 Mentoring and Tutoring Services

 A graduate assistant is available to mentor and tutor School of Sociology majors in core courses that are required for graduation, specifically in Introduction to Statistics (SBS 200), Quantitative Reasoning in Sociology (SOC 375), and Social Research Methods (SOC 374).

 The Internship Coordinator oversees the coordination of career related internships for Sociology and Care, Health & Society students in their Junior or Senior year.
 Internships will ease the transition from the university to job market and finding meaningful careers.

 The School of Sociology also provides networking opportunities:

 - For Sociology majors: with Sociology graduates on how their sociology degree helped them achieve their career goals, whether that be direct employment or graduate school.

 - For CHS majors: with professionals from the healthcare field on how the CHS degree can achieve their career goals, whether that be direct employment or graduate school

-The School of Sociology will reserve 14% of the fees for scholarships to “allow access for qualified students who cannot afford the fee” as stated by the Arizona Board of Regents policies.
-The school also offers other scholarships to qualitied juniors and seniors, such as textbook support for fall and spring semesters and travel funding for conferences if the student is presenting their research.
+We reserve 14 percent of the fees for scholarships to “allow access for qualified students who cannot afford the fee” as stated by the Arizona Board of Regents policies.
+We also offer other scholarships to qualified juniors and seniors, such as textbook support for fall and spring semesters and travel funding for conferences if the student is presenting their research.

-Every Fall semester the School of Sociology will put out a call for students in their Junior and Senior year, to apply to be part of the Student Governance Board.
-The Student Governance Board represents student constituencies and offers recommendations on the use of program fees.
+Every fall semester the School of Sociology puts out a call for students in their Junior and Senior year, to apply to be part of the Student Governance Board.
+The Student Governance Board represents student constituencies and offers recommendations on the use of program fees.s.